-The Department of \\\\\\ is evaluating \\\\\\ for possible [appointment/promotion] to the rank of Associate Professor of Teaching.
-A critical part of this process is the analysis and evaluation of \\\\\\'s academic standing by leading professional colleagues in the field.
+Dear: The Department of is evaluating for possible [appointment/promotion] to the rank of Associate Professor of Teaching.
+A critical part of this process is the analysis and evaluation of 's academic standing by leading professional colleagues in the field.
 This evaluation is crucial in maintaining the high scholarly standards of the University of California.
-We in the Department of \\\\\\ would be most grateful if you would assist us in this important assessment.
+We in the Department of would be most grateful if you would assist us in this important assessment.
 Associate Professor of Teaching are expected to function as scholars of teaching and learning.
-The teaching load for \\\\\\ is \\\\% higher than regular ladder rank faculty in the department and this should be considered when formulating your opinion.
-The four criteria for promotion, with the greatest weight placed on the first, are

-- 1. specialized teaching of truly exceptional quality; - 2. professional and scholarly achievement and activity.
-This may include research within their discipline, especially if such research has involved undergraduates, or it may be pedagogical, or a combination of the two; - 3.
-University and public service and educational leadership recognized beyond the campus; and - 4. contributions to instruction-related activities (e.g., training of teaching assistants and development of instructional materials, accreditation activities).
+The teaching load for is% higher than regular ladder rank faculty in the department and this should be considered when formulating your opinion.
+The four criteria for promotion, with the greatest weight placed on the first, are specialized teaching of truly exceptional quality; professional and scholarly achievement and activity.
+This may include research within their discipline, especially if such research has involved undergraduates, or it may be pedagogical, or a combination of the two; University and public service and educational leadership recognized beyond the campus; and contributions to instruction-related activities (e.g., training of teaching assistants and development of instructional materials, accreditation activities).
 The University of California standard to which candidates are held uses the language "superior intellectual attainment" to describe the candidate's record of teaching and research.
-The measurement of \\\\\\'s work against this standard requires careful analysis of the teaching record and of the significance of the professional and/or scholarly activity: Has the work made a substantial impact beyond individual classroom settings?
+The measurement of's work against this standard requires careful analysis of the teaching record and of the significance of the professional and/or scholarly activity: Has the work made a substantial impact beyond individual classroom settings?
 Has the work begun to change the thinking of others in the field?
 Your response will be most useful to the department's deliberations if it addresses these questions in analytical detail.
 Please note that in regards to scholarly activity, review committees on campus focus on accepted publications when determining whether or not the standard has been met.

-In addition, we would value an assessment of \\\\\'s relative standing in their field.
+In addition, we would value an assessment of's relative standing in their field.
 It would be most helpful if you could compare their accomplishments with those of other scholars of similar experience in the same discipline and comment on if/how the accomplishments meet, exceed, or far exceed those of the comparable scholars.

-In writing your response, please take note of the attached University of California policy regarding the confidentiality of letters of evaluation that are included in the personnel review files.